Kendall Brown (basketball): College career

 Prior to his freshman season, Brown was voted Preseason Big 12 Conference Freshman of the Year.
 In his college debut, Brown scored 13 points in a 87–60 victory over Incarnate Word.
-He earned Big 12 Newcomer of the Week honors twice (12/20, 3/7).
+He earned Big 12 Newcomer of the Week honors twice (December 20 and March 7).
 As a freshman, Brown averaged 9.7 points and 4.9 rebounds per game.
 At the end of the season, he was named to the Big 12 All-Freshman Team.
 On March 30, 2022, Brown declared for the 2022 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Indiana Pacers (2022–present)

 Brown was selected with the 48th overall pick in the 2022 NBA draft by his hometown team, the Minnesota Timberwolves.
 On June 23, 2022, the Timberwolves traded his draft rights to the Indiana Pacers in exchange for cash considerations and a 2026 second-round pick.
 On September 16, Brown signed a two-way contract with the Pacers.
 On February 27, 2023, he underwent surgery to address a tibia stress fracture in his right leg and was ruled out indefinitely by the Pacers.

+On July 25, 2023, Brown signed another two-way contract with the Pacers and on March 4, 2024, he signed a multi-year contract.
+On October 15, Brown was waived.

+On October 27, 2024, Brown joined the Long Island Nets, and on February 25, 2025, he signed a two-way contract with the Brooklyn Nets.
+He did not appear for Brooklyn before he was waived on March 4.

+Brown joined the Boston Celtics summer league team for the 2025 NBA Summer League.
+He was later cut alongside Jalen Bridges and Wendell Moore Jr. on October 16, 2025.
+He joined the Celtics' NBA G League affiliates, the Maine Celtics, ahead of the G League season.